MediQL/mediql-npm-package/README.md

       async resolve(parent, args, context, info) {
         try {

-          //external api url
+          #external api url
-          //declare the response variable and assign it to the result of your fetch request to the external api url of your choice const response = await fetch(
+          #declare the response variable and assign it to the result of your fetch request to the external api url of your choice
+          const response = await fetch(
             `https://swapi.dev/api/films/${args.id}`,
             {